 - the issue was created through some system automation action, such as translation imports or external translation.

 There are no notifications related to issue assignment.
 Issue assignment does not affect the visibility or editing permissions of issues.
 Issue assignment is a flexible feature.
 You can choose to actively use it to help communicate and improve your issue management workflows, or you can ignore the assignment if it doesn't provide value to your projects or your workflows.

 Tips for Managing Issues

-- Account Owners and Project Managers should respond to source string issues as fast as possible.
-When Translators open source string issues, there is a good chance they are not able to proceed with translation or don’t feel confident in creating a translation because they need resolution of their question.
+All users should respond to issues as fast as possible.
+When Translators open a source string issue, there is a good chance they cannot proceed with translation or don’t feel confident in creating a translation because they need resolution of their question.
 Having a source string issue is also a strong indication that there might be a problem with how the string was captured.
 For example, placeholders might be incorrect.
 It’s possible the string shouldn’t be translated at all, or needs to be recaptured with updated integration.

-- Anyone can close an issue, but it is often good practice to let the person who opened an issue close it, to make sure they are satisfied with the resolution.
+Anyone can close an issue, but it is often good practice to let the person who opened an issue close it, to make sure they are satisfied with the resolution.

-- We recommend that issues get resolved before the translation is published.
-We allow content to be published with open issues because most users don’t want to hold up their translation workflow, however, it’s good practice to resolve all issues so that the reports will accurately reflect your project’s current state.
+Smartling recommends that issues are resolved before the translation is published.
+We allow content to be published with open issues because most users want to avoid delays in their translation workflow; however, its good practice to resolve all issues so that the reports will accurately reflect your project’s current state.

 If needed, you can return translations for editing after they are published to address the issue.

 Alternatively, you can opt to use Smartling’s prepublishing functionality, so you can begin using translations immediately, but wait to resolve all issues before they are officially published.